thoughtspot/thoughtspot.github.io/_data-connect/setup/settingup-etl.md

     [--proxy_port <proxy_server_port>]
       ```

-    If you want to use HTTPS with your URL, you will need to use a signed certificate.
+    If you want to use HTTPS with your URL, you must use a signed certificate.

     The parameter `org_id` specifies the Informatica id of the organization
     (company). `org_id` shouldn't include the prefix `Org`.
 For example, if on